M4ddy19/TRYHACKME/Hydra/ReadME.md

 Now we have to check for the request method.

 To check the request method open developer tools (Ctrl + Shift + I)  and select network option.
 Now fill login details with any username and password and click on login.
-Then select login in developer tools and we will get the request method.
+Then select login in developer tools and we will get the request method under header section.
 This time request method is POST.

 ![Request Method](https://github.com/M4ddy19/TRYHACKME-Writeups/blob/main/Hydra/Images/2.png)